notpop/pokemon_redeeman/README.md

 <br>

 ### problem
-not found "submit code" button in  index 0 of class name "Button_blueButton__1PlZZ" on selenium<br>
+1: Not found "submit code" button in  index 0 of class name "Button_blueButton__1PlZZ" on selenium<br>
-not found "redeem" button in index 1 of class name "Button_blueButton__1PlZZ" on selenium<br>
+2: Not found "redeem" button in index 1 of class name "Button_blueButton__1PlZZ" on selenium<br>